amgoncalves/sassy-twitter/README.md

 nanoTwitter is written in [Sinatra](http://sinatrarb.com/) and runs on the [JRuby](http://jruby.org/) engine.
 [Git](https://git-scm.com/) and [Github](https://github.com/amgoncalves/sassy-twitter) are used for version control.
 The application is hosted on a [Heroku](https://www.heroku.com/) server at [https://sassy-nanotwitter.herokuapp.com/](https://sassy-nanotwitter.herokuapp.com/).
 [Codeship](https://codeship.com/) is used to automate testing and deployment from Github.

 Application data is stored in a [MongoDB Community Server](https://www.mongodb.com/) database and uses the [mLab](https://mlab.com/) service on the production server.
-[Mongoid](https://docs.mongodb.com/mongoid/master/#ruby-mongoid-tutorial) ODM (Object-Document-Mapper) is used to convert between Sinatra-compatable abstract data types and MongoDB documents.
+The [Mongoid](https://docs.mongodb.com/mongoid/master/#ruby-mongoid-tutorial) ODM (Object-Document-Mapper) is used to convert between Sinatra-compatable abstract data types and MongoDB documents.
 Data is cached in-memory using [Redis](https://redis.io/).

+The UI uses a combination of HTML and [embedded Ruby](https://ruby-doc.com/docs/ProgrammingRuby/html/web.html).
+Elements are styled in CSS using [Bootstrap](https://getbootstrap.com/).
+[JQuery](https://jquery.com/) is used to give some UI elements additional functionality.

 ## Notable Engineering